-Once you have your Dash wallet you will need to get your Dash address.
+Once you have your Dash wallet, you will need to get your Dash address.
 A Dash address is a long string of numbers and letters (case sensitive) that starts with an “X”.
 Here’s an example:

 Cryptocurrencies can widely fluctuate in prices and are not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.
 So keep in mind that your capital is at risk.

-BitPanda – Allows you to buy Dash using your credit card, Skrill account, SEPA transfer or SOFORT transfer.
+BitPanda allows you to buy Dash using your credit/debit card, Skrill account, SEPA transfer, SOFORT transfer, NETELLER or GIROPAY/EPS.
 Buying on Bitpanda requires verification and buying limits are relatively low.

 Buy Dash Directly With Cash